mathilde-mus/PCBS-final-project/README.md

 I started coding in *classe préparatoire*, on Python.
 I learnt how to write functions, loops, how to manipulate lists, use imported modules, and debug easy bugs.
 So I had simply the basics before this class.
 I had no notion of prompts nor text editors such as Markdown for instance.

 ### What I learnt from this class/project
- During classes, I learnt to write an organized code (for example, use the "if name == main" and run the execution afterwards), to use paths, to open and write files, etc. I discovered useful modules for coding in cognitive science such as Expyriment and Pygame.
+ During classes, I learnt to write an organized code (for example, put a description for every function, use the "if name == main" and run the execution afterwards), to use paths, to open and write files, etc. I discovered useful modules for coding in cognitive science such as Expyriment and Pygame.
   In this project particularly, I learnt to code more clearly, with identifiable steps just like in an essay: prepare the stimuli, prepare the trials, the blocks, the data analysis functions, etc and end with the execution.
 I feel more confident in coding psychological experiments, even though the one I wrote was quite basic but it allowed me to master better the Expyriment module that I didn't know at all before.
 It also allowed me master better dictionnaries (used to encode data here) and lists.
 I also learnt to work more rigorously with paths: in an experiment with different types of pictures, with data saving, etc. organization saves time and trouble!
 I finally learnt to use Markdown and its basic commands, and to create an html page.

 ### Suggested improvements